Dataenthusiast23/LITA_Class_Records/README.md

 ### Data Cleaning and Preparations
   ---
 In the initial phase of the Data cleaning and preparations, I performed the following actions;

-     1. Data loading and inspection
+ 1. Data loading and Inspection
-     2. HAndling mssing values
+ 2. Handling missing variables
  3. Data Cleaning and formatting

 ### Exploratory Data Analysis
 ---
 EDA involves the exploring of the Data to answer some questions about the Data such as;